performant-software/core-data-places/README.md

 #### Static Build

 Core Data Places can be built in "static" mode, which will remove the dependency on an existing Core Data project.
 See [static deploy](docs/static-deploy.md) documentation.

+## Upgrading

+For more information on upgrading your existing Core Data Places site to a newer version, see the [update notes](docs/upgrade-notes.md) section.